Algar Lab @ Lakehead University

 Emma

 Emma is a dog, not a cat (allegedly).
 She has anxiety, plus three blankets that must be wrapped around her for comfort at (almost) all times.
 She does not like (other) dogs.
-She does love eating, ans snuggles.
+She does love eating, and snuggles.
 But her favourite thing is getting all up in Brianna's (and her mom's) personal space.

 On a tiny island in the Caribbean, a small lizard hides from the beating sun underneath a palm frond.
 On a Scottish moor, a butterfly lazily stretches out its wings in the summer sunshine.
 And on the shores of Lake Superior, a small frog burrows into the leaf litter as the world freezes around it.
 No matter where they live, the lives of 'cold-blooded' species are a never-ending thermal balancing act, where tipping too far to the warm or cold can have deadly consequences, but getting it right can have great rewards.